Enalean/tuleap-documentation-en/languages/en/administration-guide/projects-management/export-import/import-from-other-tools.rst

 ''''''''

-Leveraging Tuleap XML import format, `bz2tuleap <https://hub.docker.com/r/enalean/bz2tuleap/>`_ is a tool that convert any Bugzilla XML query into an archive ready to be :ref:`imported <project-export-import>` into a Tuleap instance.
+Leveraging Tuleap XML import format, `bz2tuleap <https://hub.docker.com/r/enalean/bz2tuleap/>`_ is a tool that convert any Bugzilla XML query into an archive ready to be :doc:`imported <import-format>` into a Tuleap instance.

 Not only it will recreate the bugs and their comments with proper usernames and dates but corresponding user accounts will be created automatically during import.